This is a short guide where we outline how much oil might be left in the world.

 Summary – How Much Oil Is Left In The World, & When Will We Run Out?

 Remaining oil estimates vary amongst different sets of data and reports

-Some estimates range from 30 to 50 years based on factors like current production levels, known proved oil reserves, and population growth, whilst some put oil reserves as being much higher when taking into consideration future recoverable oil reserve estimates (the US is an example of a country that may have significant future recoverable oil reserves)
+Some estimates range from 30 to 50 years based on factors like current production levels, known proved oil reserves, and population growth (along with what we use oil for), whilst some put oil reserves as being much higher when taking into consideration future recoverable oil reserve estimates (the US is an example of a country that may have significant future recoverable oil reserves)

 There’s a difference between the total amount of oil reserves, and the amount of proved, recoverable, or producible oil.

 Proved oil takes into consideration oil that can be technically and financially extracted and produced at today’s oil price

 When considering oil estimates, it should be specified:

 – the categorisation of the oil (for example total reserves vs proven reserves, shale oil vs other types of oil, and so on),

 – the definition of the phrase used to describe the oil (as proved oil for example can have different definitions around the world),